 Samples are submitted to the Island Health Authority for testing by a provincial laboratory

 Disinfection by-products (THM and HAA)

 Full spectrum analysis based on the Canadian Drinking Water Guidelines.
-Sampling of the source and tap water is alternated each year.
+Sampling of the source and distribution is alternated each year.

 Testing results can be found in the Annual Water Report completed each year.